 - You can do it all on your own.

-- You can get a FREE WordPress theme that makes your blog look great.
+- You can get a FREE WordPress theme that makes your website look great.

 - You can change it later (just don’t change it so often that your readers can’t keep up).